cmikedev/ecommerce/README.md

 ___
 User Story:

-* As a Superuser I can add a product to the main product page so that the inventory is kept up to date
+As a Superuser I can add a product to the main product page so that the inventory is kept up to date.

+* Acceptance Criteria:
     * An authenticated user can access a page to upload a product
     * All uploads are done at the front-end
     * The authenticated user is presented with additional options when logged in than regular users ie - an 'add product button'